port949/doorways/site/content/post/best-steam-mop.md

 While I could go on and on about the Bissell Symphony, I realize it is more expensive than other steam mops.
-If you're looking for an alternative, I suggest looking at the [easyazon_link asin="B0091YYUAM" locale="US" tag="neighborhoodenvy-20"]Bissell Powerfresh 1940[/easyazon_link], [easyazon_link asin="B004Q7CK56" locale="US" tag="neighborhoodenvy-20"]Shark Pocket Steam Mop[/easyazon_link] or the [easyazon_link asin="B004Q7CK56" locale="US" tag="neighborhoodenvy-20"]Hoover TwinTank[/easyazon_link].
+If you're looking for an alternative, I suggest looking at the <a href="https://www.amazon.com/dp/B0091YYUAM/?tag=doorways-20" target="_blank" rel="nofollow">Bissell Powerfresh 1940</a>, <a href="https://www.amazon.com/dp/B0028MB3HM/?tag=doorways-20" target="_blank" rel="nofollow">Shark Pocket Steam Mop</a> or the <a href="https://www.amazon.com/dp/B004Q7CK56/?tag=doorways-20" target="_blank" rel="nofollow">Hoover TwinTank</a>.
 All three have over 1,000 reviews on Amazon with an average rating of over 4 stars.

 The primary difference is that they do not have vacuum capabilities, but they offer the same steam cleaning power.